beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

    7. Add all treasures for this level.
    8. Add all curses for this level as empty rooms.
 7. Shuffle the level.
+   * Note the entrance location.
    * Note the stairs down locations (levels 0-6 only!)
    * Note the stairs up locations (levels 1-7 only!)
-8. Swap the item at (3,0,0) with the entrance.
+8. For level 0, swap the item at (3,0,0) with the entrance.
 (I.e. move the entrance into place.)
 9. Swap both stairs up locations (levels 1-7 only!) with whatever is at the X,Y coordinates on this level of the stairs down X,Y location on the previous level.
 (I.e. make sure the stairs up are directly below